Can You Merge Two Google Photos Accounts?

 Why Merge Two Google Photos Accounts?

 Since Google allows you to upload photos to Google Drive and store 15 GB of original quality photos or an unlimited number of high-quality photos to your Google Photos account, Google Photos has become a popular choice for many people to store and share photos online.
-This is further aided by the trend that cloud storage services are a natural choice for people who do not have a mobile phone that is capable of storing large amounts of photos and videos locally.
+This is further aided by the trend that cloud storage services are a natural choice for people who do not have a mobile phone to store large amounts of photos and videos locally.

 By learning how to merge Google Photos accounts, all of your existing photos and videos in various Google Photos accounts will be combined in one account.
-By achieving Google Photos merge two accounts, you can manage all your data from one platform.
-After that, you can stop using all the accounts simultaneously and use only the one Google Photos account that has been merged.
+Then you can manage all your data from one platform.
+Namely, you don't have to use all the accounts simultaneously, but instead use only the one Google Photos account that have been merged.

 Here in this article, you can learn 2 excellent methods of merging two Google Photos accounts conveniently.